Thesis

 • Once the thesis has been approved and passed Urkund, save the completed thesis in the Theseus database.
 The thesis is saved as a pdf-file with the file name in the format surname_firstname.

-• Instructions for creating a Theseus file can be found on the Theseus website
+• Instructions for creating a Theseus file can be found in the section below (Saving the thesis to Theseus) or on the Theseus website

 • If there is more than one author of the thesis, it is sufficient for one person to record the work in Theseus.
 If the thesis has several authors from different educational institutions, each author will save the work in the collections of their educational institution.